farces/tf-ws-template/README.md

 `./environments/` should include a .tfvars file for each workspace, with the filename *exactly* matching the workspace name e.g. for workspace *env-prod* the filename should be *env-prod.tfvars*.

+`terraform init` to initialise the plan, downloading any required dependencies (in this test example it will download the *hashicorp/local* plugin)

 `tf-ws.sh` is a wrapper for terraform that includes the appropriate *.tfvars* file for the workspace from the `./environments/` folder.

 Example: